Ross Lynch: 2009–2016: Breakthrough with Disney

-2016–present: Films and mature work
+2016–present: Films and later work

 In May 2016, it was announced that Lynch would be starring in his feature film debut, Status Update, a comedy that began filming in Vancouver in June and wrapped in July 2016.
 Lynch stars as a teenager who stumbles upon a magical app that causes his social media status updates to come true.
 In July, he was cast as a teenage Jeffrey Dahmer in My Friend Dahmer, a film based on the 2012 graphic novel of the same name by Derf Backderf.

 Lynch starred as Mark Anthony in the Hollywood Bowl's production of A Chorus Line, which ran for three performances over the weekend of July 29, 2016.
 The musical, about dancers auditioning for a Broadway musical, was directed and choreographed by Baayork Lee, who starred in the original Broadway production.

 In 2018, Lynch was cast in the role of Harvey Kinkle, Sabrina Spellman's boyfriend, on the Netflix series Chilling Adventures of Sabrina, which he played until the series ended in 2020.

+In October 2025, Lynch was cast in a Netflix mystery thriller film Heartland from Shana Feste.